soniah/blog/content/posts/2012-02-03-denyhosts-for-sshd-usernames-dictionary.md

 tags:
   - Ssh
 ---
-I've just setup the venerable [denyhosts][1] on one of my servers, to stop the usual script-kiddies from *filling up my logs* (I'm not particularly worried about them getting in&#8230;).
+I've just setup the venerable [denyhosts][1] on one of my servers, to stop the usual script-kiddies from *filling up my logs* (I'm not particularly worried about them getting in.).

 <!--more-->